bebop-001/adb_proxy/README.txt

-This is a simple PERL front end for adb which supports USAGE of adb_proxy:
+This is a simple PERL front end for adb which supports

+USAGE of adb_proxy:
     To run a function on one or more devices, run "adb_proxy device_0 ... device_n command ..."
     To run a function on all devices, run
         "adb_proxy all command..."
+    '-f'   Many options require user confirmation.
+To bypass this and "force" the operation, first argument should be '-f'.
     Possible commands are:
     install   : install package: Install t the apk files passed in.
         If the first arg is '-s', start the apk.
 NOTE! if more